Chief Executive Officer

 Personal Assistant to Ross Joyce

-Cheryl has worked in the disability sector for over 25 years and has worked with the National Disability & Carer Alliance, Physical Disability Australia, Blind Citizens Australia, as well as in the HIV sector.
+Cheryl has worked in the disability sector for over 25 years and has worked for the National Disability & Carer Alliance, Physical Disability Australia, Blind Citizens Australia, as well as in the HIV sector.
 Cheryl holds a Diploma of Business and a Certificate in Professional Writing & Editing and has extensive experience in office management.

 National Manager - Workforce Participation